lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

         to 4 pixels for all wavelet images.

     peak_fit
         This parameter is a Boolean (default is ``True``).
-When True, PyBDSM will first identify and fit peaks of emission in large islands (the size of islands for which peak fitting is done is controlled with the ``peak_maxsize`` option).
-Once the peaks have been fit, the residual emission is then fit in the normal way.
-Enabling this option will generally speed up fitting, but may result in somewhat higher residuals.
+When True, PyBDSM will identify and fit peaks of emission in large islands iteratively (the size of islands for which peak fitting is done is controlled with the peak_maxsize option), using a maximum of 10 Gaussians per iteration.
+Enabling this option will generally speed up fitting (by factors of many for large islands), but may result in somewhat higher residuals.

     peak_maxsize
         This parameter is a float (default is 30.0).
-If island size in beam area is more than this value, attempt to fit peaks separately (if ``peak_fit = True``).
+If island size in beam area is more than this value, attempt to fit peaks iteratively (if ``peak_fit = True``).
 The minimum value is 30.

     rms_value
         This parameter is a float (default is ``None``) that sets the value of constant rms in Jy/beam to use if ``rms_map = False``.
 If ``None``, the value is